EhevuTov/cf-clever/README.md

 - get links to work with specific views
 - get Clever SIS auth to work
 	- Possibly run a service for this?
--use the RESTful interface to get data
+- use the RESTful interface to get data